 By Diane Small

-I love the dresses from the LA based brand for many reasons.
-Mainly their cool-girl chic, their leggy styles and their sustainability.
+I love the dresses from this LA based fashion brand for many reasons.
+Mainly, their cool-girl chic, their leggy styles and their sustainability.
 But when I heard Reformation was making bridal wear, I seriously wanted to get married again!